Skip to main content

 Text

-Punctuation rules for lists
+Writing rules for lists

-1. When each item is a continuation of the introductory sentence
+1. When each item continues the introduction:

 • do not use a colon after the introduction